Transferring to Harford

-I thought I had my transcripts sent months ago to Harford Community College but I
+I thought my transcripts were sent months ago but I haven't heard anything?

 Give us a call 443.412.2309.
 We'll be happy to check.

 Yes.
-As soon as you have submitted the Change in Academic Intent form you should also submit the Request for Transcript Re-Evaluation form.
+As soon as you submit a Change in Academic Intent form you should also submit a Request for Transcript Re-Evaluation form.
 Both are available through OwlNet.
 Re-evaluation requests may take up to three weeks to review and you will be notified through OwlMail once complete.
-You should plan to meet with your academic advisor to review any changes or acceptance of additional credit.
+Schedule a meeting with your academic advisor to review any changes or acceptance of additional credit.

-Transfer students pursuing an associate degree or certificate are strongly encouraged to meet with an academic advisor prior to registering for credit courses.
-The advisors can review your accepted transfer courses and help you create a plan for completing your program of study at Harford Community College.
+Transfer students are strongly encouraged to meet with an academic advisor prior to registering for credit courses.
+The advisor will review your accepted transfer courses and help you create a plan for completing your program of study at Harford Community College.